zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

 ## **STEP 3:** Download and Run the Scripts to Set Up the HDFS Data

-In this step, you download two scripts that you will use to set up your HDFS environment and to download the HDFS dataset from [Citibike System Data](https://www.citibikenyc.com/system-data), and some randomized weather data that is hosted on GitHub.
+In this step, you download two scripts that will set up your HDFS environment and download the HDFS dataset from [Citibike System Data](https://www.citibikenyc.com/system-data), and some randomized weather data that is hosted on GitHub.

 The Citi Bikes detailed trip data files (in zipped format) are first downloaded to a new local directory.
 Next, the files are unzipped, and the header row is removed from each file.
 Finally, the updated files are then uploaded to a new **`/data/biketrips`** HDFS directory.
 Next, a new **`bikes`** Hive database is created with two Hive tables. **`bikes.trips_ext`** is an external table defined over the source data.
 The **`bikes.trips`** table is created from this source; it is a partitioned table that stores the data in Parquet format.
 The tables are populated with data from the `.csv` files in the **`/data/biketrips`** directory.